-During the past year, we were required to conduct one Level 1 assessment.
-One Level 1 assessment was completed.
-In addition, we were required to take one corrective action, and we completed this action.
-Based on the Level 1 assessment, the positive coliform samples were connected to windy weather and high pollen count during sample collection; the Town will avoid sample collection on windy days.
+During the past year, we were required to conduct one Level 1 Assessment.
+One Level 1 Assessment was completed.
+In addition, we were required to take two corrective actions.
+We completed these actions.
+Based on the Level 1 Assessment, the positive coliform samples were connected to the nearby replacement of a water main.
+Construction of the water main near the impacted sample site has been completed.
+At another location, the water main's connection to a nearby vacant property's premise plumbing and service line was another potential source of contamination.
+The Town has relocated the sample site from the vacant property.